-The Dalai Lama outlawed Shugden practice - now many Rinpoches (the senior teachers who run the monasteries), are denouncing the Dalai Lama, because they can make no sense of it (links below).
-Dorje Shugden was a great Master who lived centuries ago in Tibet, and is still revered by millions of Tibetans today, so now over 1 Million Tibetans who pray to this deity can not find jobs and are being ostracized by their communities.
-The Dalai Lama has created very great suffering, even violence, within Tibetan Buddhism, by stepping on their rights to religious freedom, and all because he is jealous.
+The Dalai Lama outlawed Shugden practice - recently many Rinpoches (the senior teachers who run the monasteries), are denouncing the Dalai Lama, because they can make no sense of his ban on Shugden practice, and they see the harm it is creating. (links below).
+For many years Dorje Shugden was considered the Protector of Tibet.
+Shugden was a great Master who lived centuries ago in Tibet, and is still revered by millions of Tibetans today.
+But now over 1 Million Tibetans who pray to this deity can not find jobs and are being ostracized by their communities.
+There has even been violence towards Shugden practitioners, all because of the zealous devotion that flows towards the Dalai Lama.

 The Dalai Lama has been paid over a million a year by the CIA.
 Ummm...what about non-violence?
 This not the Buddhist way.
 This has been covered by many TV stations in the US, and again this is easy to find on You Tube.
 This is not money for peaceful activities (link below), but for training an army in Tibet in guerrilla warfare.

-The Dalai Lama is a politician, not the Buddha.
-He is preying on the West’s idealism and innocence about spiritual teachers.
+The truth is the Dalai Lama is a politician, not the Buddha.
+And he is preying on the West’s idealism and innocence about spiritual teachers.
 But maybe this has some kind of higher purpose: The revealing of idealism, and the West’s initiation into the reality of true spiritual teachers, and the end of a kind of naiveté about the whole process of spirituality and awakening - just like the coming to light of corruption in the Catholic Church.